zeldaret/mm/docs/schedule_scripting_language.md

-The short and long distinction also exists for the returned value, in case the user wants to return a value that wouldn't fit on a single unsigned byte and requires an unsgined short (two bytes) instead.
+The short and long distinction also exists for the returned value, in case the user wants to return a value that wouldn't fit on a single unsigned byte and requires an unsigned short (two bytes) instead.
 Please note that the vanilla built-in system interpreter has a bug on which the upper byte of a long returned value will be discarded, so please ensure your returned values always fit on the 0-255 range.